Kenai River Sockeye Salmon Fishing

 Let's Go Fishing!

 The limits are sockeye fishing are generally pretty liberal with 3 to 6 fish per day being the norm depending on the time of year and the strength of the run.
 This allows a great opportunity to put some premium fish in the freezer for the entire winter.
-And if you're wondering what to do with all that fish over the winter well let that lovely photo of Kenai River sockeye sushi from 2019 be some inspiration!
+And if you're wondering what to do with all that fish over the winter we'll let that lovely photo of Kenai River sockeye sushi pictured to the right serve as as some inspiration!

 You likely still have lots of questions and we'd be happy to answer them.
 Give us a call!